toofarm/shanecom/_content/posts/saving-uploaded-images-using-strapi.md

 Since I found this difficult to implement and documentation on the subject lacking, I figured I'd outline my solution for anyone facing a similar issue.

-## Structural issues
+## App structure

-A while back, I built a large application that used Next.js for its frontend and Strapi for its backend.

-Though I don't have much negative to say about either of these frameworks, one aspect of the app proved incredibly frustrating to implement using this stack.

-As part of a "contact us" feature, users had to have the ability to upload images from their computer to our system.
-We would then send these images out to site administrators as email attachments.
+The app we were building called for a "contact us" feature, which would allow users to upload images via a form.
+We would then store these images server-side and send them out to site administrators as email attachments.

-Though simple
+Though simple in theory, doing this within the context of our app proved to be a significant challenge.